Top 10 Most Iconic Cartoon Characters of All Time

 Charlie Brown should be in the top 5.
 Peanuts is underrated.

-Garfield Garfield is a comic strip cat, created by Jim Davis in 1978.
-Garfield is well-known in many countries and has appeared in over 2.500 newspapers.
-He has also had 2 live-action movies, 3 CGI-movies and two animated TV shows, Garfield and Friends (1988-1994) and The Garfield Show (2008-2014)... read more
+Garfield is a comic strip cat created by Jim Davis in 1978.
+The character has appeared in over 2,500 newspapers worldwide and starred in two live-action movies, three CGI films, and two animated TV shows: Garfield and Friends (1988-1994) and The Garfield Show (2008-2014).... read more

 Garfield is amazing.
 He does everything I want to do every day: eat, sleep, eat some more, watch TV, sleep some more, and kick Odie off the table.
 What's not to love?